-- 1. Training Undertake annual training in Basic Life Support for adults and children and provide Key Medical Services with appropriate up to date certification.
-They should have the knowledge and skills to manage cardiac or respiratory arrest and choking. - 2.
-2021 Resuscitation Guidelines | Resuscitation Council UK.
+- Training Undertake annual training in Basic Life Support for adults and children and be able to provide Key Medical Services with appropriate up to date certification on request.
+They should have the knowledge and skills to manage cardiac or respiratory arrest and choking.
+2021 Resuscitation Guidelines | Resuscitation Council UK. - 2.
 Emergency equipment Familiarise themselves with the type of emergency equipment and where to find it, including the defibrillator; emergency bag or box; and oxygen, on arrival at a new assignment location.
 They must ensure that they keep up to date with how to use an AED, oxygen, and the contents of the available emergency bag. - 3.
 Summoning help Familiarise themselves with the local arrangements for summoning help.